Lin Chin-hsing: Education and early career

-Lin earned bachelor's degrees in medical science and pharmaceutics at Kaohsiung Medical University before pursuing two master's degrees in the United States.
-He studied epidemiology at Yale University, then enrolled at Johns Hopkins University.
-After Lin finished his master's in computer science at JHU, he remained at the university and completed a doctorate in medical policy.
+Lin graduated from Kaohsiung Medical University with a Bachelor of Medicine (B.M.) and a Bachelor of Pharmacy (B.Pharm.), then completed graduate studies in the United States at Yale University, where he earned a Master of Public Health (M.P.H.) from the Yale School of Public Health, and Johns Hopkins University, where he earned a Master of Science (M.S.) in computer science and then his Ph.D. in public health in 1999 from the Johns Hopkins Bloomberg School of Public Health.
+His doctoral dissertation, completed under professor Donald Steinwachs, was titled, "The difficulties of implementing electronic medical records in Taiwan".

 Prior to his political career, Lin operated his own clinic, where he offered free medical care to the poor.

 Political career

 During his first legislative campaign in 2001, Lin helped many Kuomintang members who had left the party and considered joining the Democratic Progressive Party, following the KMT's decision to expel its former chairman Lee Teng-hui.
 He also led a group of DPP members to gather outside the chamber of the Kaohsiung City Council in support of mayor Frank Hsieh, after hearing about a disagreement between Hsieh and council speaker Huang Chi-chuan.